shirleyagustin/HeartFailure/README.md

 # Project Overview

-According to the [CDC](https://www.cdc.gov/heart-disease/data-research/facts-stats/index.html) heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups$[^1]$.
+According to the [CDC](https://www.cdc.gov/heart-disease/data-research/facts-stats/index.html) heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups.

 This project focuses on answering the following questions: